clydemcqueen/wl_ugps_external/README.md

 ...
 ~~~

-There's a tool to summarize the messages received:
+## Test results: add a YDEN gateway to a NMEA 2000 network

+A team from the Seattle Aquarium successfully tested the injector on a vessel with an NMEA 2000 network and a YDEN Ethernet gateway.

+These were the messages that we saw on the network:
 ~~~
 $ message_summary.py *.txt
 Processing 18 files